Johns Hopkins Bayview Stroke Center

 Johns Hopkins Bayview has been issued a full designation as a Comprehensive Stroke Center by the Maryland Institute for Emergency Medical Services Systems (MIEMSS), which recognizes that we offer the critical elements for long-term success and improving outcomes for stroke patients.
-The Stroke Center also is certified by the Joint Commission.

 Our multidisciplinary team of doctors and specialists, led by stroke expert Elisabeth Marsh, M.D., are uniquely positioned to offer patients comprehensive treatment plans from the moment a patient arrives at the hospital.
 Emergency medicine physicians, vascular neurosurgeons, interventional neuroradiologists, neuroradiologists, neurointensivists rehabilitation specialists, and stroke team work together to enable unparalleled collaborative care and effectively evaluate and manage the unique and specialized needs of stroke patients.
 In addition, our stroke coordinator assures every patient receives the highest level of care.
 Our case manager provides a discharge transition of care plan unique for each individual.